Transactional relationships are very good and very useful: they make the world go around.

 And the best thing for the employee, as well as for the employer, is to move on.

 And if that person stays, he says, you know, ‘God, this is a comfortable chair, I have a nice salary, a good job,’ and from there he will get bored.

 I think it’s important that he goes on and somebody else will come up.
 And that transfer of energy, of power, of work, makes a little difficult moment, but then it passes and new people grow up into it.– Francis Mallmann

-Too often we see that people continue working together even when they’ve clearly passed the peak and the collaboration has begun to disintegrate.
+Too often we see that people continue working together even when they’ve clearly passed the peak.

-Without seeing people in a holistic way, the collaboration gets prolonged past the point where it stops being mutually beneficial and becomes destructive as the well gets slowly poisoned.
+Without seeing people in a holistic way, the collaboration gets prolonged past the point where it stops being mutually beneficial.

 Change is the only constant

-Over the years, you create a team that works with you, who know you very well and know what the dreams are. . .
+Over the years, you create a team that works with you, who knows you very well and knows what the dreams are. . .
 With my team, I hand them a torch and I say to them ‘It’s lit.
 Keep it lit.
 That’s the only thing I want.
 I won’t be there every day to see if it’s lit, but take care of it.’– Francis Mallmann

 What are transformational relationships?